lmondada/dphil-thesis/content/02_quantum/01_basics.md

 As we have just discussed, the wide variety of universal gate sets are degrees of freedom that the compiler can use.
-Using universality to translate computations between universal gate sets, enabling programmers to seemlessly target different hardware, is one of quantum compilers's first and most fundamental functions @Sivarajah2020.
+Using universality to translate computations between universal gate sets, enabling programmers to seamlessly target different hardware, is one of quantum compiler's first and most fundamental functions @Sivarajah2020.

 Reversibility is also a source of flexibility when expressing quantum programs.